kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(4\) Include a minimum of 300,000 vibration cycles for each 60 rpm incremental step of the high-speed rotor approved operational speed range between minimum flight idle and cruise power not covered by paragraph (c)(3) of this section.
 The test may be conducted using any rotor speed step increment from 60 to 200 rpm provided the test encompasses the applicable speed range.
 For incremental steps greater than 60 rpm the minimum number of vibration cycles must be linearly increased up to 1 million for a 200 rpm incremental step.

 \(5\) Include vibration surveys at periodic intervals throughout the test.
-The equivalent value of the peak vibration level observed during the surveys must meet the minimum vibration requirement of §33.201(c)(2).
+The equivalent value of the peak vibration level observed during the surveys must meet the minimum vibration requirement of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.201   Design and test requirements for Early ETOPS eligibility.|§33.201]](c)(2).

 \(d\) Prior to the test required by paragraph (c) of this section, the engine must be subjected to a calibration test to document power and thrust characteristics.